RileySchuller22/LabViewVisualizer/README.md

 # LabViewVisualizer

 This repository contains Python scripts for working with a load cell and visualizing its output.
-It was originally developed in a research lab setting as part of a school project.
+It was originally developed as part of my work at UCI in undergraduate research.
+LoadCell2.py and LoadCellViewer.py was given to me and my contribution was LoadCellThreaded.py.

 ## 📂 Repository Contents
 - **LoadCell2.py**